MasTec (NYSE:MTZ) Issues Q4 2022 Earnings Guidance

 MasTec (NYSE:MTZ – Get Rating) updated its fourth quarter 2022 earnings guidance on Thursday.
 The company provided EPS guidance of $1.00-$1.00 for the period, compared to the consensus EPS estimate of $1.09.
 The company issued revenue guidance of $2.90 billion-$2.90 billion, compared to the consensus revenue estimate of $2.47 billion.
 MasTec also updated its FY 2022 guidance to $3.02-$3.02 EPS.

-Several equities research analysts have commented on the stock.
-Citigroup increased their price objective on shares of MasTec from $90.00 to $103.00 and gave the company a buy rating in a research note on Monday, November 7th.
-Cowen raised their price target on shares of MasTec from $120.00 to $125.00 and gave the stock an outperform rating in a research note on Monday, August 8th.
-Credit Suisse Group raised their price target on shares of MasTec from $105.00 to $120.00 and gave the stock an outperform rating in a research note on Monday, November 7th.
-DA Davidson raised their price target on shares of MasTec to $110.00 in a research note on Monday, August 15th.
-Finally, Robert W. Baird raised their price target on shares of MasTec from $83.00 to $106.00 in a research note on Monday, August 8th.
-One research analyst has rated the stock with a sell rating and seven have issued a buy rating to the stock.
-According to data from MarketBeat, MasTec currently has an average rating of Moderate Buy and an average price target of $111.80.
+A number of brokerages have recently issued reports on MTZ.
+Credit Suisse Group lifted their target price on MasTec from $105.00 to $120.00 and gave the stock an outperform rating in a research report on Monday, November 7th.
+StockNews.com lowered shares of MasTec from a hold rating to a sell rating in a research report on Wednesday, October 26th.
+Robert W. Baird upped their price objective on shares of MasTec from $83.00 to $106.00 in a research report on Monday, August 8th.
+Cowen lifted their target price on MasTec from $120.00 to $125.00 and gave the stock an outperform rating in a research report on Monday, August 8th.
+Finally, B. Riley upped their price target on MasTec from $90.00 to $112.00 in a report on Monday, November 7th.
+One investment analyst has rated the stock with a sell rating and seven have issued a buy rating to the company’s stock.
+According to data from MarketBeat, the company has a consensus rating of Moderate Buy and a consensus price target of $111.80.

 Institutional Inflows and Outflows

-Several large investors have recently bought and sold shares of MTZ.
-Raymond James Financial Services Advisors Inc. boosted its holdings in MasTec by 6.6% in the 1st quarter.
-Raymond James Financial Services Advisors Inc. now owns 15,281 shares of the construction company’s stock valued at $1,331,000 after purchasing an additional 940 shares during the period.
-Citigroup Inc. boosted its holdings in MasTec by 139.8% in the 1st quarter.
-Citigroup Inc. now owns 48,537 shares of the construction company’s stock valued at $4,228,000 after purchasing an additional 28,295 shares during the period.
-PNC Financial Services Group Inc. boosted its holdings in MasTec by 121.1% in the 1st quarter.
-PNC Financial Services Group Inc. now owns 4,126 shares of the construction company’s stock valued at $360,000 after purchasing an additional 2,260 shares during the period.
-Bank of Montreal Can boosted its holdings in MasTec by 97.1% in the 1st quarter.
-Bank of Montreal Can now owns 30,573 shares of the construction company’s stock valued at $2,635,000 after purchasing an additional 15,061 shares during the period.
-Finally, MetLife Investment Management LLC boosted its holdings in MasTec by 37.2% in the 1st quarter.
-MetLife Investment Management LLC now owns 38,037 shares of the construction company’s stock valued at $3,313,000 after purchasing an additional 10,310 shares during the period.
-71.56% of the stock is owned by institutional investors.
+Hedge funds and other institutional investors have recently added to or reduced their stakes in the business.
+BlackRock Inc. increased its holdings in shares of MasTec by 2.4% during the first quarter.
+BlackRock Inc. now owns 5,616,160 shares of the construction company’s stock worth $489,168,000 after buying an additional 134,201 shares in the last quarter.
+Vanguard Group Inc. increased its holdings in shares of MasTec by 8.8% during the first quarter.
+Vanguard Group Inc. now owns 5,519,211 shares of the construction company’s stock worth $480,724,000 after buying an additional 447,376 shares in the last quarter.
+Macquarie Group Ltd. increased its holdings in shares of MasTec by 1.1% during the second quarter.
+Macquarie Group Ltd. now owns 2,372,108 shares of the construction company’s stock worth $169,985,000 after buying an additional 25,878 shares in the last quarter.
+State Street Corp increased its holdings in shares of MasTec by 6.0% during the first quarter.
+State Street Corp now owns 1,525,360 shares of the construction company’s stock worth $132,859,000 after buying an additional 86,807 shares in the last quarter.
+Finally, Goldman Sachs Group Inc. increased its holdings in shares of MasTec by 43.6% during the first quarter.
+Goldman Sachs Group Inc. now owns 1,285,284 shares of the construction company’s stock worth $111,948,000 after buying an additional 390,531 shares in the last quarter.
+Institutional investors own 71.56% of the company’s stock.

 MasTec Company Profile